 HS-WX300 may be configured to operate as an ON-OFF switch or as a DIMMER.
 By default, it will operate as a dimmer.
+If you're installing it to control a non-dimming load or wish to only provide ON-OFF operation, be sure to configure it to operate as an ON-OFF switch.
 To change the switch mode, follow these steps:

 HS-WX300 may be installed with a neutral wire (3-wire mode) or without a neutral wire (2-wire mode).
 Selecting the correct wire mode will yield the best results, especially if the switch is configured as a dimmer.
 By default, 3-wire mode is enabled.
 To change the wire mode (at the switch):